joaopedrolourencoaffonso/python_smallstep/7-version/README.md

 ```
 This version provides more security, however, it requires a greater workload on the part of the application, in addition to making it more difficult to test the signing process.
 So **for the moment** I will use the first solution, having made the necessary changes to registration.py, but in January I will adapt the application to use this second solution.

+Edit: I had to postpone the use o X5C as more urgent concerns showed up.
+I'm still planning to do it in the future.

 ## Sources
 For better understanding the concepts above, you can go to:
 - https://smallstep.com/docs/step-ca/certificate-authority-core-concepts